Haitian gang leader charged in kidnapping of US missionaries - NewsBreak

 Their captors from the 400 Mawozo gang initially demanded millions of dollars in ransom.
 Five other captives had earlier reached freedom.
 It is still unclear if any ransom was paid.
 The 12 hostages who escaped were flown to Florida on a U.S. Coast Guard flight, and later reunited with the five hostages who had been released earlier.

+Joly is due to make his first court appearance Wednesday.
+A lawyer who has represented Joly in the firearms trafficking case declined to comment Tuesday night.

-“This case shows that the Justice Department will be relentless in our efforts to track down anyone who kidnaps a U.S. citizen abroad,” Attorney General Merrick Garland said.
+“This case shows that the Justice Department will be relentless in our efforts to track down anyone who kidnaps a U.S. citizen abroad,” Attorney General Merrick Garland said in a statement.
 “We will utilize the full reach of our law enforcement authorities to hold accountable anyone responsible for undermining the safety of Americans anywhere in the world.”